-The recent wildfire on Saddleworth Moor took 10 days to bring under control, involving fire fighters from seven counties to fight the blaze, assisted by gamekeepers, wardens from the Peak District National Park, National Trust and RSPB, as well soldiers, farmers and other volunteers.
+The 2018 wildfire on Saddleworth Moor, which was followed by a further serious wildfire in February 2019, took 10 days to bring under control, involving fire fighters from seven counties to fight the blaze, assisted by gamekeepers, wardens from the Peak District National Park, National Trust and RSPB, as well soldiers, farmers and other volunteers.
 Those gamekeepers, who came from nine shooting estates from across the Peak District, were able to provide much-needed experience and specialist fighting equipment.
 Some 4 square miles of moorland have destroyed, the environmental damage is considerable.
-A wildlife on Bleaklow Moor in 2003 cost almost £3,000 per hectare to restore and cost the local economy £500,000.
+A wild fire on Bleaklow Moor in 2003 cost almost £3,000 per hectare to restore and cost the local economy £500,000.
 The cost of the fire on Saddleworth Moor is likely to be several million pounds without taking the environmental cost into account.